loganhenson/laravel-elm/readme.md

 > Hello, Example!

-## You can pass props to your Elm Pages
+## You pass props to your Elm Pages

 ```php
 use Tightenco\Elm\Elm;